open-gpdb/gpdb/gpdb-doc/markdown/install_guide/enable_iptables.html.md

 ### <a id="topic18"></a>Example Segment Host iptables Rules

 Example `iptables` rules for the `/etc/sysconfig/iptables` file on the Greenplum Database segment hosts.
-The rules for segment hosts are similar to the coordinator rules with fewer interfaces and fewer `udp` and `tcp` services.
+The rules for segment hosts are similar to the master rules with fewer interfaces and fewer `udp` and `tcp` services.

 ```
 *filter